 Negotiations with other unions not part of the coalition are ongoing.
-The County is still in negotiations with two of the larger unions in the County, the Police Officers Guild and the King County Corrections Guild.
+The County is still in negotiations with two of the larger unions in the County, the Police Officers Guild, and the King County Corrections Guild.

-The Amalgamated Transit Union (the "ATU"), the largest union in the County, representing approximately 4,200 employees, has a three-year agreement which calls for a 2% increase in 2017, a 3% increase in 2018, and a 4% increase in 2019.
+The Amalgamated Transit Union (the "ATU"), the largest union in the County, representing approximately 4,200 employees, has a three-year agreement which calls for a 2% wage increase in 2017, a 3% increase in 2018, and a 4% increase in 2019.
+Bargaining for the successor agreement begins in summer of 2019.

-Negotiations for a 2019-2020 coalition deal commenced in March 2018 with an expected conclusion by August 2018.
 Aside from the negotiation of a new ATU agreement in 2019, no major and very few minor agreements have been set for the 2019-2020 biennium.